nomakwae/nomakwae/README.md

-i like to create nonsense
+i have no idea how to code